Pharmacy vs Nursing? Which career field is right for you?

 Pharmacy vs Nursing takeaways

 In the end, it is important to choose a career that you are passionate about.
 Both career choices have their own unique benefits and will require some hard work.
-If you have an interest in both a pharmacy and nursing career path, consider taking the time to explore both.
+If you have an interest in both a nursing and pharmacy career path, consider taking the time to explore both.

-Take advantage of shadowing opportunities within the profession.
+Take advantage of shadowing opportunities with other medical professionals.
 Explore entry-level jobs in the field which include: a pharmacy assistant, pharmacy technicians, and medical or nursing assistants.
 Many of them hire high school graduates.